 Per May 23, 2016 Board Resolution, effective with the November 2016 Election, Grand Ledge Public Schools will begin transitioning to 6-year terms of office for all Board Trustees.
-As noted in Exhibit A of the Resolution, the November 2016 Ballot will include four (4) seats open on the Grand Ledge Public Schools Board of Education.
-Two of these open seats will be 4-year terms and two will be 6-year terms.
-Candidates filing to run for election to the School Board will need to declare if they are seeking a 4-year seat or 6-year seat.
+As noted in Exhibit A of the Resolution, the November 2018 Ballot will include three (3) seats open on the Grand Ledge Public Schools Board of Education.
+All three seats will be 6-year terms.

 To be eligible, a candidate must be a registered voter within the Grand Ledge Public Schools district.
 The candidate must be at least 18 years of age; a citizen of the U.S.; a resident of the State of Michigan for at least 30 days; and a resident of the school district on or before the 30th day prior to the date of the election.
 Property ownership is not a requirement for candidacy.

 Be aware - the Michigan Constitution was amended to make a person ineligible for election or appointment to any state or local elective office if the person was convicted of a felony involving dishonesty, deceit, fraud or a breach of the public trust within the preceding 20 years, and the conviction was related to the person's official capacity while holding any elective office or position of employment in local, state, or federal government.

 Nominating petitions or filing fees for local school board candidates must be filed in accordance with county deadlines.
 For specific deadline dates, please visit the Information for Candidates page.

 Board of education candidates have the option of paying a nonrefundable filing fee of $100 to the Eaton County Clerk's Office instead of filing a nominating petition.
 If paid by the appropriate due date, the fee has the same effect as filing a nominating petition.